alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-25-use-cases-for-python-environment-variables.md

 ### dotenv

-To set multiple environment variables, you could create a bash script and ensure you run it before starting the Python script that uses these environment variables.
+To set multiple environment variables, you could create a bash script and ensure you run it before starting the Python script that needs these environment variables.
 But there is something more effective than this: [`dotenv`][] allows you to load environment variables from a `.env` file having the following format:

 ```bash
 # Development settings